Trekking Guide to the Everest Region

 When to go

 March and April in the spring and October and November in the autumn are the prime months for trekking in the Everest region.
-It is also possible to trek to Base Camp in December when the trails are quiet, although it can be pretty chilly at this time of the year.
+It is also possible to trek to Base Camp in December when the paths are quieter, although it can be pretty chilly at this time of the year.
+Trails can certainly be busy during the spring and autumn but the warm days, clear views and camaraderie with other trekkers in the tea houses and lodges along the route, make it a great time to trek.

 The Mountains of the Everest Region